roman-milk/roman-milk.github.io/kelsey-loves-the-kissing.md

+===

- ****** Kelsey Loves the Kissing ****** bygeronimo_appleby© Kelsey is relieved when she sees Carla's expression.
+Kelsey is relieved when she sees Carla's expression.
 It wasn't so bad after all.
 All Carla wanted was an experimental feel.
 Her mood lightens.
 She eases forward, spine straightening, skin gleaming.

  Kelsey sips wine before saying, "I can't see why you'd be envious, Carla."
 She tilts the rim of her glass towards the other woman.
 "Your boobs look pretty good to me."